watchers-cs673/Watchers-app/user-data-design.md

 Run the backend with `npm run express-run`.

 Express is used to be a backend to run the Prisma client, which communicates with the frontend Angular client over REST.
+Run the frontend with `ng serve`.

 ## User profile data concept